Discover Online Classes in Procreate

-Every once in awhile, a major technological breakthrough transforms the way we go about our personal or professional lives.
-For those who draw, sketch, paint, or create visual art, iPad’s Procreate app has been one such game-changer.
-Designed to be used with Apple’s tablet and stylus tools, Procreate gives artists all the benefits of working digitally (the ability to easily delete and correct, create art faster, and to share work instantaneously) while recreating the familiar experience of pens, pencils, and paint on paper.
+Designed to be used with Apple’s tablet and stylus tools, Procreate gives artists all the benefits of working digitally — the ability to delete and correct easily, create art more quickly, and share work instantaneously — while recreating the familiar experience of pens, pencils, and paint on paper.

 If you haven’t yet taken the plunge, Procreate can appear intimidating but the application’s best-kept secret is how easy it is to get started.
-To help you find your way, we’ve pulled together all the information you need to learn how to draw with Procreate.
-We’ll cover essential hardware you need to get started, the app’s primary capabilities, a look at how professional artists use the app, a guide to essential hardware you need to get started, and tips and tricks to help you harness the program’s unique powers for making art.
+To help you find your way, we’ve pulled together all the information you need to learn how to use Procreate.

 What is Procreate?

-Procreate was invented by Savage Interactive, a tech startup located (remarkably) on the Australian island state of Tasmania.
-Perhaps the remote location helped the company’s designers think outside the box as they found a way to put much of the power of desktop creative tools into the hands of visual artists — literally — via the iPad and Apple Pencil.
+Procreate was invented by Savage Interactive, a tech startup located on the Australian island state of Tasmania.
+Their innovation put much of the power of desktop creative tools into the hands of visual artists — literally — via the iPad and Apple Pencil.

 The Benefits of Using Procreate

-Perhaps most important to many seasoned professionals, Procreate offers easy integration with existing workflows — you can move back and forth between other apps and platforms as required by your preferred methods, your clients, or the needs of a specific project.
-There are other professional-grade digital art apps available, but at the moment none match the power, flexibility, and complete functionality and feature-set of Procreate.
+Perhaps most important to many seasoned professionals, Procreate offers easy integration with existing workflows.
+You can move back and forth between other apps and platforms as required by your preferred methods, your clients, or the needs of a specific project.

 Essential Hardware for Using Procreate